-No wait.
 There’s something so wrong with that picture this time of year.
 It’s in the 80’s here and the sun is shining but I’ve got a whopper of a cold right now.

-…..
-With a super-spicy veggie-packed meal with all the veggies just picked from the garden.
-Way better than chicken soup this time of year, my Vegetables in Thai Red Curry with Sweet Potato Noodles is good for what ails ya!
+Way better than chicken soup this time of year, my Thai Red Curry with Vegetables and Sweet Potato Noodles is good for what ails ya!
 A big burst of flavor from something spicy like a red curry will get your tastebuds dancing and make that sore nose happy again!

 Onions, red bell pepper, eggplant, green beans, sweet potatoes, fresh tomatoes, oh my!!